UST-QuAntiL/nisq-analyzer-content/prioritization-based-on-learned-weights/README.md

    ![alt text](./pictures/start-analysis.png "analysis jobs")
    ![alt text](./pictures/qpu-analysis-finished.png "analysis jobs")

-6. Click on the "Show analysis" button to see suitable compiled circuits and their metric values for different quantum computers of several quantum compilers.
+6. Clicked on the "Show analysis" button, you can see suitable compiled circuits and their metric values for different quantum computers of several quantum compilers.
 To see all metric values scroll horizontally.
 It is automatically checked if the quantum computer metrics used for compilation are still up-to-date.
    ![alt text](./pictures/analysis-results-list.png "analysis metrics")